Click image to enlarge

 one day workshop that will help you and your board function more effectively then ever before.
 Learn the essential strategies and best practices of boards and board directors that have discovered how to govern in ways that are effective and efficient and results oriented.

 On Sunday Oct.
 9 the Bowen Community Foundation will hold a ribbon cutting ceremony for the newly created Garden Gateway and will simultaneously launch its annual giving campaign, For Bowen, For Ever.

 The Foundation is particularly proud of what the team of talented and socially committed Bowen Islanders have produced at the entrance to Snug Cove.

 Nestled up against the new Union Steamships Company building adjacent to the ferry dock, the Garden Gateway reflects, in the words of its creators, “a pride in Bowen’s natural beauty and history.”

-Project lead and key driver of the initiative, Holly Graff (winner of the the British Columbia Society of Landscape Architects 2015 BCSLA Community Service Award), architect James Tuer and garden designer Wynn Nielsen have led a team that has created a small stretch of natural beauty on municipal land, leveraging more than half of the cost of the project through gifts and in-kind contributions.
+Project lead and key driver of the initiative, Holly Graff (winner of the the British Columbia Society of Landscape Architects 2015 BCSLA Community Service Award), architect James Tuer, garden designer Wynn Nielsen and stonemason and landscaper Andy Rainsley have led a team that has created a small stretch of natural beauty on municipal land, leveraging more than half of the cost of the project through gifts and in-kind contributions.